muarshad01/LLM/Notes/lecture08_notes.md

 * est is the common root between finest and lowest

 * differentiate between estimate and highest because in estimate EST does not end with a /w
+* stopping criteria can be if the token count becomes a certain number then you stop or just the number of iterations can be the stop uh

 ***